top of page

 an egg with a straw

-My longing for simple
+My deprived longing

 While watching her adeptly